General Policies and Procedures

 Human Subjects In Research Policy

-Durham Technical Community College establishes and follows procedures for approving requests from internal and/or external researchers seeking Durham Technical Community College students and/or employees to participate in data collection and analysis.
-Any human subject research will be allowed on a voluntary-basis only.
-Requestors will be responsible for ensuring the rights and welfare of human subjects in the research and providing prospective participants with legally effective informed consent.
+Durham Tech establishes and follows procedures for reviewing internal and external research requests seeking students’ and/or employees’ voluntary participation in data collection and analysis.
+Researchers are held responsible for ensuring the rights and welfare of human subjects and providing prospective participants with legally effective informed consent.
+View the Human Subjects In Research policy.

-Durham Technical Community College’s policy is to protect the college and the students, employees, and vendors from damages and losses associated with the compromise of sensitive personal and personally-identifying information.
-Consistent with this policy as well as to ensure compliance with the Fair and Accurate Credit Transactions Act of 2003 and any related state and federal laws, the college has developed and implemented the Identity Theft and Fraud Prevention Program to identify, detect, and respond to patterns, practices, or specific “red flag” activities that indicate real or potential identity theft and fraud.
+Durham Tech’s policy is to protect the College and the students, employees, and vendors from damages and losses associated with the compromise of sensitive personal and personally-identifying information.
+Consistent with this policy as well as to ensure compliance with the Fair and Accurate Credit Transactions Act of 2003 and any related state and federal laws, the College has developed and implemented the Identity Theft and Fraud Prevention Program to identify, detect, and respond to patterns, practices, or specific “red flag” activities that indicate real or potential identity theft and fraud.
 View the Identity Theft and Fraud Prevention policy.

 Intellectual Property Policy

-Durham Technical Community College retains sole ownership of any intellectual property created by a covered individual when the intellectual property is part of the covered individual’s scope of employment or contracted work at the college and when significant college resources have been allocated or used to create the work.
-The college retains the right to use any intellectual property owned by the college and can, at its sole discretion, allow the covered individual limited or unlimited rights of use.
+Durham Tech retains sole ownership of any intellectual property created by a covered individual when the intellectual property is part of the covered individual’s scope of employment or contracted work at the College and when significant College resources have been allocated or used to create the work.
+The College retains the right to use any intellectual property owned by the College and can, at its sole discretion, allow the covered individual limited or unlimited rights of use.
 View the Intellectual Property policy.

 Political Activities of Employees